Spain orders two-week quarantine for incoming travellers from Friday

 MADRID (Reuters) - Spain ordered a two-week quarantine for all travellers arriving from abroad from this Friday in a bid to curb the coronavirus as the country emerges from a national lockdown, a move that will further harm a tourist industry already reeling from the epidemic.

+Health emergency coordinator Fernando Simon said now that Spain had managed to bring the outbreak under control and was relaxing its internal restrictions on movements, it was time to control people coming from other countries.

+“In many countries globally transmission will continue, the greatest risk will be the importation of cases.
+We would be back in the situation we had in February.
+We have to do prevention efforts until other countries reach the level of control that we have achieved,” he said.

-Incoming travellers will have to remain locked in and will only be allowed to go out for grocery shopping, to visit health centres, or in case of “situation of need”, an official order published on Tuesday said.
+On official order published on Tuesday said incoming travellers would have to remain locked in and will only be allowed to go out for grocery shopping, to visit health centres, or in case of “situation of need”.

+Prior to the new rules, arriving travellers had to abide by the general restrictions, which kept people largely confined to their homes.

-The quarantine will be enforced for all travellers coming to Spain between May 15 and at least May 24, when the state of emergency is due to end.
+The quarantine will be enforced for all people coming to Spain between May 15 and at least May 24, when the state of emergency is due to end.

 The order can be extended jointly with possible state of emergency extensions.
 Spain, which is just emerging from one of Europe’s strictest coronavirus lockdowns, has so far extended its restrictions four times since mid-March.